TIMBER PURCHASING POLICY

 All timber stocks currently bought for Factory Furniture products come from FSC® certified forests.
 They are covered by a valid Chain of Custody (CoC) certificate.

 We’ve been sourcing tropical hardwoods from FSC stocks for many of our products since 1998.
-In 2008 we made the decision, going forward, to source all our timber that way.
+In 2008 we made the decision, going forward, to source 100% of our timber that way.
 In 2003, Factory Furniture became an FSC certified supplier.
 Our FSC License Code is FSC-C005669.

 Products carrying the FSC label are independently certified.
 This assures consumers that they come from forests managed to meet the social, economic and ecological needs of present and future generations.
 FSC certification ensures that the forest or origin has been independently inspected and evaluated.
 This evaluation is according to strict environmental, social and economic principles and criteria as agreed by the Forest Stewardship Council®.